DavidWells/davidwells.io-v1/content/blog/2012-03-25-how-to-recover-your-wordpress-site-after-a-plugin-install-goes-wrong.md

 <div class="LessonContent">
 <div class="LessonSummary">

-Every time you install a new plugin on your site, especially if it's a third party plugin not from the <a href="http://wordpress.org/extend/plugins/" target="_blank">Wordpress repository</a> you run the risk of seeing the infamous White Screen of Death and your wordpress installation breaking.
+Every time you install a new plugin on your site, especially if it's a third party plugin not from the <a href="http://wordpress.org/extend/plugins/">Wordpress repository</a> you run the risk of seeing the infamous White Screen of Death and your wordpress installation breaking.

 Not to panic though, you can fix this issue quickly and easily in a couple of steps.

 </div>
 <div class="LessonStep top">
-<h3 class="StepTitle">Step 1 - Log into your FTP client and delete the plugin file or folder from your wp-content/plugins folder.</h3>
+<h3>Step 1 - Log into your FTP client and delete the plugin file or folder from your wp-content/plugins folder.</h3>
 <div class="StepImage"> <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/legacy/2012/03/Step_1_-_Log_into_your_FTP_client_and_delete_the_plugin_file_or_folder_from_your_wp-contentplugins_folder..png"/></div>
 <div class="StepInstructions">

-I use <a href="http://filezilla-project.org/" target="_blank">Filezilla</a> as my FTP client to connect to my server.
-Here is a <a href="http://www.youtube.com/watch?v=80rc8Ky__bs" target="_blank">quick video showing you how to connected to your server to manage your wordpress files </a>
+I use <a href="http://filezilla-project.org/">Filezilla</a> as my FTP client to connect to my server.
+Here is a <a href="http://www.youtube.com/watch?v=80rc8Ky__bs">quick video showing you how to connected to your server to manage your wordpress files </a>

 Once you find and delete the new plugin folder (or file) it will reset the site and automatically deactivate the plugin.

 <strong>If you are updating an existing plugin and the site breaks,</strong> follow the above procedure by deleting the plugin from your wordpress wp-content/plugins folder and then re-upload the older working version of the plugin you were using.

-You can see all the old versions of a wordpress plugin in the <a href="http://wordpress.org/extend/plugins/" target="_blank">wordpress repository</a>.
+You can see all the old versions of a wordpress plugin in the <a href="http://wordpress.org/extend/plugins/">wordpress repository</a>.

 </div>
 </div>